Python Mock Interview for Data Engineering

 You have access to pandas, numpy, and the full Python standard library.
 You can use json, csv, re, datetime, collections, itertools, functools, os.path, io, and every other stdlib module.
 File I/O works: you can read input files and write output files.
 Test data is pre-loaded and ready for your code to process.

-The grader checks your code across a range of edge cases.
+The evaluator checks your code across a range of edge cases.
 If your code throws an exception, you see the full traceback so you can debug and resubmit.
 This is exactly the feedback loop you need to build interview-ready habits.

-How is a Python interview for data engineering different from a Python SWE interview?
+How is a Python interview for data engineering different from a Python SWE interview?+

 DE Python interviews focus on data transformation, ETL logic, file parsing, and API handling.
 SWE interviews focus on algorithms, data structures, and system design.
 The overlap is about 15%.
 Preparing with LeetCode alone leaves you unprepared for 85% of what DE interviewers actually test.

-What libraries are available when my code runs?
+What libraries are available when my code runs?+

 pandas, numpy, and the full standard library (json, csv, re, datetime, os, collections, itertools, functools, and more).
 Your imports work and file I/O works exactly as it would in a real pipeline environment.

-How many Python questions does DataDriven have?
+How many Python questions does DataDriven have?+

 Over 250, broken down by topic: data manipulation (40%), ETL logic (25%), file parsing (15%), API handling (10%), and pandas (10%).
 Each question includes test cases with intentionally messy data to simulate real interview conditions.

 I already know Python well.
-Do I still need mock interview practice?
+Do I still need mock interview practice?+

 Yes.
 Knowing Python and performing well in a Python DE interview are different skills.
 Interview conditions add time pressure, and DE questions add data messiness.
-Most experienced Python developers underperform on their first few mock interviews because they haven't practiced writing error-resilient ETL code under a timer.
+Most experienced Python developers underperform on their first few mock interviews because they have not practiced writing error-resilient ETL code under a timer.
 After 10 to 15 mock sessions, performance stabilizes.